Allendale Community Foundation Scholarships

 December

-The 2023 scholarship application will open in early December 2022.
-The application will close on February 1, 2023.
+The 2023 scholarship application will open December 4, 2023.

 To apply you’ll need to have already completed your FAFSA and Financial Information Form.